Freda Glynn: In film

 In 2002 Glynn played Grandma Nina in the short drama film Shit Skin, about a young man who takes his grandmother back to her childhood community, in order to reconnect with her surviving family.

 In 2019 Erica Glynn released her feature documentary, She Who Must Be Loved, about her mother; she was assisted by her granddaughter Tanith Glynn-Maloney.
 The film had its world premiere at the 2018 Adelaide Film Festival on 13 October 2018, which was attended by the family, and was also screened at the 2019 Sydney Film Festival, at which Freda Glynn addressed the audience.

 Family and impact

 Glynn is the matriarch of a filmmaking family.
 Two of her children, Erica Glynn and Warwick Thornton, are both successful filmmakers, as are two of her grandchildren: Dylan River and Tanith Glynn-Maloney.
 Thornton has said that his mother taught him to have a voice, as she expressed her anger at the injustices around her, and Erica said "CAAMA was about giving voice to people who'd never had voice".
 Freda Glynn showed her offspring and many others that (in Erica's words) "you can't tell anyone else's story"; Australia needs Indigenous storytellers, and CAAMA had enabled many of them to pursue their careers.

+Rona Glynn-McDonald, founder of not-for-profit Common Ground, which works to expand and disseminate knowledge, cultures and stories of Indigenous Australians, is another granddaughter.